- Home

 - Art & Culture

-February is the UK’s final month of winter, and there are plenty of exciting things to do and places to visit before spring rolls around.
+As we enter the final month of winter, there are plenty of exciting things to do and places to visit before spring rolls around.

 1. Visit Europe’s largest Viking festival, York

-This February, the Vikings are back for their annual invasion of the city of York.
-Jorvik Viking Festival is the largest celebration of Norse heritage in Europe.
-It’s hosted in the world-famous JORVIK Viking Centre, which sits on the site of one of the most groundbreaking discoveries of modern archaeology.
+This February, the Vikings are back for their annual invasion of York.
+Jorvik Viking Festival is the largest celebration of Norse heritage in Europe and includes everything from tours and talks to family events and dramatic battle re-enactments.
+It’s held at the world-famous JORVIK Viking Centre, which sits on the site of groundbreaking archaeological discoveries.

-For more information about what to expect, and to book tickets for specific events, head over to the JORVIK Viking Centre website.
-This year, the festival will run from Monday 17th to Sunday 23rd February.
+To find out more and book tickets, head over to the JORVIK Viking Centre website.
+This year, the festival will run from 16th to 22nd February.

-If you’re a bookworm or literary enthusiast, you’ll likely enjoy the exciting range of events taking place at Portsmouth’s BookFest, which begins this February.
+Bookworms and literary enthusiasts will enjoy the exciting range of events taking place at Portsmouth’s BookFest this February.

 4. Play Topgolf, UK-wide